1. Who can use online library resources from off campus?

 7. Why did I get a "Page cannot be displayed" or "Page not found" error?

 When you receive these errors in your browser, it often points to browser incompatibility or firewall and DNS issues.
 To resolve the browser incompatibility, try a different browser other than you are currently using.
 For example, try the Firefox browser and connect through the WSU Library databases page.
 If you still get the same "page cannot be displayed" error ask your Internet Service Provider or firewall administrator to open ports 2048 and 8443.
-This normally solves the problem, but if you are still seeing the same error, try connecting to the databases through OhioLINK.

 Please fill the electronic resource problem report form with specific URLs and domain for further resolution.

 8. I get through the library authentication successfully, but I am asked to log in again on the database screen.

 There are two possibilities: an error or a password-protected resource.

 Almost all online resources validate users by their IP address.
 Occasionally, a vendor or publisher requires user names and passwords.
 You must use these resources in a campus library.
 Additionally, many of our online resources are limited to a certain number of simultaneous users and if that number of people is using the resource you may get a message such as “all seats are full” or you may see login boxes.

 Otherwise, a login screen is an indication of an access error, perhaps requiring a change in our server's configuration.
 You should note the name of the resource you were trying to access and call the Dunbar Library Information Desk at (937) 775 - 2925 to report the problem.

 3640 Colonel Glenn Highway, Dayton, Ohio 45435.
 Phone: (937) 775-2525